Punctured tubular neighborhoods and stable homotopy at infinity: Appendix: quadratic orientations and isomorphisms, cycles and degree

 \subsection{Context and motivation}

 Topology at infinity is essentially the study of topological properties that persistently occur in complements of compact sets.
 A space is intuitively simply connected at infinity if one can collapse loops far away from any small subspace.
 Euclidean space ${\bf R}^{n}$, $n\geq 3$, is the unique open contractible $n$-manifold that is simply connected at infinity.
 For example, the Whitehead manifold is not simply connected at infinity and therefore not homeomorphic to ${\bf R}^{3}$.
 This article describes our first attempt at finding a unified theory of punctured tubular neighborhoods and homotopy at infinity for open manifolds and smooth varieties.
 Our overriding goal is to develop a study of intrinsic motivic invariants which can distinguish between $\AA^{1}$-contractible varieties.
 For background on motivic homotopy theory and $\AA^{1}$-contractible varieties, we refer to the survey \cite{asokostvar}.
 The quest for finding invariants that can help classify smooth varieties over fields up to $\AA^{1}$-homotopy can be traced back to work by Asok-Morel \cite{zbMATH05918255}.
 Their ideas on $\AA^{1}$-h-cobordisms and $\AA^{1}$-surgery theory, with applications towards vector bundles over projective spaces in Asok-Kebekus-Wendt \cite{zbMATH06761479}, have inspired our search for motivic invariants with a pronounced geometric topological flavor.
-Another great source of inspiration is Zariski's cancellation problem \cite{zbMATH06623646}, which remains difficult because of the lack of computable invariants available to distinguish non-isomorphic $\AA^{1}$-contractible smooth affine varieties such as the Koras-Russell cubic threefold and $\AA^{3}$ (see \cite{zbMATH06999230}, \cite{zbMATH06741275}).
+Another great source of inspiration is Zariski's cancelation problem \cite{zbMATH06623646}, which remains difficult because of the lack of computable invariants available to distinguish non-isomorphic $\AA^{1}$-contractible smooth affine varieties such as the Koras-Russell cubic threefold and $\AA^{3}$ (see \cite{zbMATH06999230}, \cite{zbMATH06741275}).
+Our notion of motivic homotopy theory at infinity combines ideas appearing in the works of Spitzweck \cite{zbMATH05076906}, Wildeshaus \cite{Wild1}, Levine \cite{zbMATH05165887}, Asok-Doran \cite{zbMATH05238016}, and Asok-{\O}stv{\ae}r \cite{asokostvar}.
 Our approach makes extensive use of the six-functor formalism in stable motivic homotopy theory, as developed in \cite{Ayoub,CD3}; we review and complement this material in \Cref{section:shai}.
 Let $S$ be a qcqs (quasi-compact quasi-separated) base scheme.
 Its stable motivic homotopy category $\SH(S)$ is a closed symmetric monoidal $\infty$-category, see, e.g., \cite{DRO,hoyoisquadratic,JardineMSS,robalo}.
 To any separated $S$-scheme of finite type $f\colon X\to S$ we define $\Pi_{S}^{\infty}(X)$, the \emph{stable motivic homotopy type at infinity of $X$}, by the homotopy exact sequence

 Here $\un_S$ is the motivic sphere spectrum over $S$, $f_!f^!(\un_S)=\htp_S(X)$ is the stable homotopy type of $X$ and $ f_*f^!(\un_S)=\htp^c_S(X)$ is the properly supported stable homotopy type of $X$.
 The canonical morphism $\alpha_X$ is obtained from the six-functor formalism for the stable motivic homotopy category $\SH(S)$, which implies the following fundamental properties. \begin{itemize} \item If $X/S$ is smooth, then $f_!f^!(\un_S)=\Sigma^\infty X_+$ is the motivic suspension spectrum of $X$ \item If $X/S$ is proper, then $\alpha_X$ is an isomorphism \item The morphism $\alpha_X$ is covariant with respect to proper morphisms and contravariant with respect to \'etale morphisms \end{itemize}